hhru/api/docs_eng/employer_negotiations.md

 * `message` – the message that will be sent to the applicant's email.
 Use [templates](negotiation_message_templates.md) to obtain texts.
 * `address_id` – [address](https://api.hh.ru/openapi/en/redoc#tag/Employer-addresses) ID that will be specified in the invitation
 * `send_sms` – whether to notify the applicant of the invitation via SMS.
 To initiate the sending of a message, pass "true"; the default is "false".
+Note: a template text is used in sms message, this text is not customizable.

 The application should be able to fill in these arguments.
 Other arguments may be added in the future;
 however, they will not be mandatory.
 The list of mandatory arguments